Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 Higher-than-normal levels of prolactin, a hormone involved in lactation and breast development, in the blood have been reported in patients taking Xenazine, a similar medication to Austedo and Austedo XR.

-Caution is advised when administering Austedo or Austedo XR to patients with a history of breast cancer, as a third of these tumors are dependent on prolactin.
+Caution is advised when administering Austedo or Austedo XR to patients with a history of breast cancer, as a third of such tumors are dependent on prolactin.
 Also, because high prolactin levels may cause a number of conditions, patients with symptoms suggestive of excess prolactin should undergo appropriate tests, and treatment discontinuation should be considered.

 Toxicity in melanin-containing tissues